swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 ### Configuration

+##### `spec`: PropTypes.object

+An OpenAPI document respresented as a JavaScript object, JSON string, or YAML string for Swagger UI to display.

+⚠️ Don't use this in conjunction with `url` - unpredictable behavior may occur.

 ##### `url`: PropTypes.string

 Remote URL to an OpenAPI document that Swagger UI will fetch, parse, and display.

+⚠️ Don't use this in conjunction with `spec` - unpredictable behavior may occur.

 ##### `requestInterceptor`: PropTypes.func